dave-kennedy/clean-html/readme.md

 ### tags-to-remove

 Tags to remove from markup.
+Nested content is not removed.

 Type: Array
 Default: `['center', 'font']`

 ## Adding values to option lists

-These options are added for your convenience.
+These options exist for your convenience.

 ### add-attr-to-remove